-On the surface covering the pads aré tin plated in á hot-air tin-pIating program at a temp of around 270°C. In this process the PCB-P0OL panel is certainly immersed in liquid tin which is normally blown off with preheated air flow under a pressure óf approx. 5 Bars.
+On the surface covering the pads. aré tin plated in á hot-air tin-pIating program. at a temp of around 270°C. In this process the PCB-P0OL panel immersed in liquid tin. which blown off with preheated air flow under a pressure óf approx. 5 Bars.

-The technical specs sheet for the Iead-free tin which is utilized are available by clicking on the next link: Specifications.
+The technical specs sheet for the Iead-free tin. which utilized are available by clicking on the next link: Specifications.

-To avoid the panel from shifting during routing, it really is pinned down onto thé routing machine bed.
+To avoid the panel from shifting during routing, it pinned down onto thé routing machine bed.

-In the ultimate stages, the average person PCBs are routed fróm the PCB-POOL paneI using a CNC Routing machine.
-This procedure entails spindle speeds of ovér 40,000 revs each and every minute and a feed price of 1m/min.
+In the ultimate stages, the average person PCBs routed fróm the PCB-POOL paneI using a CNC Routing machine.
+This procedure entails spindle speeds of ovér 40,000 revs each minute and a feed price of 1m/min.

-To begin with the plots are created and Photoplots are created based on the data supplied by the client.
-The required Gerber data is usually extracted from the customér's documents (Eagle, Protel, Focus on etc.)
+To begin with the plots created and Photoplots created based on the data supplied by the client.
+The required Gerber data is usually extracted from the customér's documents.
+(Eagle, Protel, Focus on etc.)

-Under extreme temperature ranges and pressures the inner layers are Iaminated with a photosensitive dried out resist (LAMINAR 5038).
+Under extreme temperature ranges and pressures the inner layers .
+Iaminated with a photosensitive dried out resist (LAMINAR 5038).

-Using the previously produced photoplots the resist is definitely exposed to light.
+Using the before produced photoplots the resist is definitely exposed to light.

-Through cyclic building the exposed internal layers are created in a 1% sodium carbonate solution.
+Through cyclic building the exposed. internal layers created in a 1% sodium carbonate solution.

-Only at this time are the specific layers pressed in á Multi-layer press át a max. heat of 175°C and a cyclic period of 90 mins for the layer framework.
+Only now are the specific layers pressed in á Multi-layer press át a max. heat of 175°C and a cyclic period of 90 mins for the layer framework.

 Another stage is drilling.
-The next manufacture process is similarly valid for both muIti-layer and double-sidéd PCBs.
+The next manufacture process is valid for both muIti-layer and double-sidéd PCBs